Clemapfel/jluna/docs/manual.md

 };
 ```

-Here, we first create an unintialized variable named `Main.lambda` julia-side, being returned a named proxy which manages this variable. <br>
+Here, we first create an uninitialized variable named `Main.lambda` julia-side, being returned a named proxy which manages this variable. <br>
 This proxy is then assigned a lambda of signature `() -> void`, which an allowed signature.
 Because the proxy is named and because the lambda is boxable, this operation is valid and also assigns `Main.lambda`. `Main.lambda` now has the following value:

 ```cpp